 Convolutional Neural Networks and HDBSCAN for Tagging Handwritten Archival Material

-Handwritten archival materials present a unique challenge for automated tagging and categorization.
-Traditional optical character recognition (OCR) techniques still struggle with the variability and complexity of these materials.
-As a result, documents must be manually tagged and categorized by human archivists, which is a time-consuming and labor-intensive process.
-Exacerbating this issue is that historical documents often use a script or writing style unfamiliar to most students.
-Since cursive is rarely taught now, younger generations need to be trained before reading certain historical documents.
-While transformer models have shown promise in transcribing handwritten text, they require large amounts of labeled training data, often not available for historical documents.
-Convolutional neural networks (CNNs) offer a promising alternative approach.
-By learning visual features directly from handwritten images, CNNs can potentially categorize and tag documents without requiring a full transcription.
+Handwritten archival materials present a unique challenge for automated tagging and categorization, as traditional optical character recognition (OCR) techniques often struggle with their variability and complexity.
+Consequently, documents typically require manual tagging and categorization by human archivists—a time-consuming and labor-intensive process.
+This issue is compounded by the fact that historical documents often use scripts or writing styles unfamiliar to contemporary students.
+Since cursive is rarely taught now, younger generations may need specific training to read certain historical documents.
+While transformer models show promise in transcribing handwritten text, they require large amounts of labeled training data, which is often unavailable for historical documents.
+Convolutional neural networks (CNNs) offer a promising alternative.
+By learning visual features directly from handwritten images, CNNs can potentially categorize and tag documents without requiring full transcription.

 To examine this, I looked at the handwritten materials currently being collected by the Mississippi Civil War and Reconstruction Governor’s Project, led by Susannah J. Ural at Mississippi State University and Lindsey R. Paterson at the University of South Dakota.
 The Mississippi Department of Archives and History has been amassing a vast collection of handwritten letters sent to the state’s governors by citizens since 1902.
 This extensive archive, spanning over a century, contains almost 20,000 letters dating back to 1859.
 Students have been diligently working on transcribing the letters manually, and while this process is time-consuming, it provides a unique opportunity to test for accuracy.

-At the time of scraping, approximately 7850 documents were available, and the archive has since been updated to almost 11800 documents.
+When this analysis was conducted, approximately 7,850 documents were available online; the publicly accessible archive has since grown to almost 11,800 documents.
 The documents span various topics, from personal correspondence to official government communications.
-Each document has been carefully transcribed and tagged with the date, sender, recipient, and subject matter metadata.
-Using PixPlot, I created a visual overview of the entire collection.
-PixPlot uses a convolutional neural network to extract visual features from each image and then projects those features into a 2D space using UMAP to reduce dimensionality.
-Next, it utilizes Hierarchical density-based spatial clustering of applications with noise (HDBSCAN) to identify clusters within the projected space.
-These clusters can potentially reveal patterns and groupings within the collection that may not be immediately apparent from the metadata alone.
+As part of the CWRGM project, documents are carefully transcribed and tagged with metadata like date, sender, recipient, and subject matter.
+Using PixPlot, I created a visual overview of the collection available at the time.
+PixPlot uses a CNN to extract visual features from each image and then projects those features into a 2D space using UMAP for dimensionality reduction.
+It then utilizes Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to identify clusters within the projected space.
+These clusters can potentially reveal patterns and groupings within the collection not immediately apparent from the metadata alone.

 By exploring the PixPlot visualization, I noticed several distinct clusters of visually similar documents.